-'Misconduct' for the purposes of the University's disciplinary regulations includes the following behaviours (it is important to note that this list and the examples of the behaviour provided is not exhaustive).
+'Misconduct' for the purposes of the University's disciplinary regulations includes the following behaviours and those detailed in the University's Unacceptable Behaviour Procedures (it is important to note that these lists and the examples of the behaviour provided is not exhaustive).
 These are example penalties only and any Disciplinary Panel must consider each case on its individual merits, taking into account any aggravating or mitigating factors in relation to the behaviour displayed and the student's circumstances.
 Further guidance on decision-making, including proportionality, can be found in Appendix F of the 'Handbook of Student Regulations'

-Misconduct Examples of Behaviour Examples of Penalties (i) Behaviour which prevents any member of the University community from properly conducting their business in an appropriate manner Major Intention to deceive the University Serious disruption of University activities or to the duties of any student or employee of, or visitor to the University, on University premises or elsewhere Making unreasonable demands which are vexatious or malicious Any attempt to make 'covert' recordings of lectures, seminars, tutorials or any other such meeting without permission (If any member of staff has concerns a student has covertly recorded a contact, it is advised to check first whether the student has a DSSR that provides for them recording sessions with consent) Repeated incidents of minor examples Expulsion Suspension Restriction Leave of Absence
+Miscon duct E xamples of Behaviour Examples of Penalties (i) Behavio any mei commui conduct Intention to deceive the University, including facilitating Academic Misconduct Serious disruption of University activities or to the duties of any student or employee of, or visitor to the University, on University premises or elsewhere Making unreasonable demands which are vexatious or malicious Any attempt to make 'covert' recordings of lectures, seminars, tutorials or any other such meeting without permission (If any member of staff has concerns a student has covertly recorded a contact, it is advised to check first whether the student has a DSSR that provides for them recording sessions with consent) Repeated incidents of minor examples Expulsion Suspension Restriction Leave of Absence

-Minor Failure to fully and honestly answer questions or comply with any other instructions when reasonably asked to do so Making unreasonable demands Formal warning Workshop or educational session Behaviour agreement Written apology (ii) Any criminal offence (as proven to have been committed by the police or Courts) committed on the University premises or in its immediate vicinity such that, on the balance of probabilities they would be identified as a student of the University (Note) Students studying in a different jurisdiction will be subject to the laws of that country, but where behaviour may not be an offence under that country's law, it may still be Misconduct as defined by these regulations.
-Further information about what constitutes a criminal offence in the UK can be found at https://www.cps.gov.uk/about-cps Criminal Damage Sexual Offences Violent Offences Offences of Theft or Dishonesty Driving Offences Public Order offences Burglary Drug-related offences Hate Crime Domestic Abuse Any penalty will need to be proportionate to the seriousness of the misconduct and take into account the penalty imposed by the police or courts (iii) Unauthorised taking or use of the property of the University, it's staff, students or visitors Major Taking property belonging to others without their consent ExpulsionSuspension Misappropriation of University funds or assets RestrictionLeave of Absence
+Failure to fully and honestly answer questions or comply with any other instructions when reasonably asked to do so Making unreasonable demands Formal warning Workshop or educational session Behaviour agreement Written apology (ii) Any criminal offence (as proven to have been committed by the police or Courts) committed on the University premises or in its immediate vicinity such that, on the balance of probabilities they would be identified as a student of the University Criminal Damage Sexual Offences Violent Offences Offences of Theft or Dishonesty Driving Offences Public Order offences Burglary Drug-related offences Hate Crime Domestic Abuse Any penalty will need to be proportionate to the seriousness of the misconduct and take into account the penalty imposed by the police or courts (iii) Unauthorised taking or use of the property of the University, it's staff, students or visitors Major Taking property belonging to others without their consent Misappropriation of University funds or assets Misuse or falsification of any records or documents, including serious or repeated incidents of attendance fraud Unauthorised entry to University property or premises ExpulsionSuspensionRestrictionLeave of Absence